Robert Robb writes about politics and public policy at robertrobb.substack.com and robertrobb.com. He appears on The Political Notebook podcast.

-Robert Robb became an editorial columnist for The Arizona Republic in July 1999.
-The Wall Street Journal has called him the “dean of Arizona political journalists.”
+Robb was an editorial columnist for the Arizona Republic and azcentral.com for 23 years.
+The Wall Street Journal once called him the “dean of Arizona political journalists.”

 The Morrison Institute and the Goldwater Institute have published research papers by him and he currently serves as a Distinguished Fellow for the Morrison Institute.

 Robb served as a judge for the Pulitzer Prize in 2013 and 2014.
 In 2015, he placed second in the Bastiat Prize, an international competition for economic writing sponsored by the Reason Foundation.